stephdav/cardio/README.md

 ### command line parameters

-If "cleardb" is present as argument, database is cleared at startup.
+If "reset" is present as argument, database is cleared at startup.
-If "populatedb" is present, database is cleared at startup and a sample dataset is imported.
+If "<sql file>" is present, <sqll file> is executed at startup.

 ## changelog

+### 0.3
+* Application bundle

 ### 0.2
 * sprint controls during creation and update